-Before long they were playing together, and Harry forgot all about the red headed family back on the platform.
-He barely noticed when the train started moving, while they were still getting the game started.
-They'd both made several moves, and Harry had already figured out that Draco was understandably more practiced at this than he was, when the door to their compartment slid open and another red head, closer to Harry's age, poked his head in.
+Before long they were playing together, and Harry forgot all about the red-headed family back on the platform.
+He barely noticed when the train started moving, he was so engaged in the game.
+They'd both made several moves, and Harry had already figured out that Draco was understandably more practiced at this than he was, when the door to their compartment slid open and another red-head, closer to Harry's age, poked his head in.

 "Anyone sitting there?" he gestured to the seat across from Harry and Draco.
 "Everywhere else is full."
 He explained.

 "Sorry."
 Draco said, almost automatically.
 "We've already claimed this compartment."
-The boy scowled, and might have said more, but changed his mind and retreated back into the hallway.
+The boy scowled, and might have said more, but seemed to change his mind and retreated back into the hallway.

 "Draco," Harry began, scowling in his own turn, "he's got to sit somewhere doesn't he?
 This compartment can hold more than two."
-Harry felt a bit bad for these red heads.
+Harry felt a bad for these red-heads.
 He was quite accustomed to getting all this clothes second hand from his cousin, Dudley, who was quite a bit larger than him, despite being fairly close in age.
-He'd also never much cared for people who picked on others just because they were less well off.
+He'd also never much cared for people who picked on others just because they were less well-off.

 Draco blinked at him a few times, and glanced around, as if searching for an answer.
-Harry wasn't certain why he was being so bold with his new friend, normally he didn't speak up much at all.
+Harry wasn't certain why he was being so bold with his new friend.
 Maybe it was the knowledge that he was leaving behind his life with the Dursleys, even if only for the next nine months.
 Becoming a wizard was turning out to be quite liberating.

 "Father says we don't want to be associating with their sort."
 Draco finally explained.